mdmohsanul/System_Design/Rendering_Methods/SSR/SSR.md

 - Search engines can now easily index the server-rendered content, solving our SEO problem.
 - Users see actual HTML content right away instead of staring at a black screen or loading spinner.

-# Hydration

-- During hydration, React takes control in the browser and reconstructs the component tree in memory, using the server-rendered HTML as a blueprint.

-- It carefully maps out where all the interactive elements should go, then hooks up the javascript logic

-- This involves initializing application state, adding click, mouseover handlers and setting up all the dynamic features needed for a full interactive user experience.

 # Categorized in two main category